 When we were ready to return we followed signs to the shuttle bus area and took advantage of the free shuttle bus back to the ferry terminal.
 After purchasing tickets for the next available ferry back to Hong Kong we welcomed the ferry ride after a busy day of sightseeing.

-There was time for a rest back at the hotel before eating dinner in a pleasant local restaurant nearby.
+There was then time for a rest back at the hotel before eating dinner in a pleasant local restaurant nearby.